MrNooberDude/re-plants-vs-zombies/tools/CheatCodes.md

 Please note that these cheats are for debugging purposes and using them may affect your game experience.

 ## Zen Garden Mode:
-   - `'m'`: Adds a Marigold plant to the Zen Garden if it`s not full.
+   - `'m'`: Adds a Marigold to the Zen Garden if it`s not full.
    - `'+'`: Adds a random plant to the Zen Garden if it`s not full.
    - `'a'`: Adds a fully grown random plant to the Zen Garden if it`s not full.
-   - `'f'`: Waters, fertilizes, or sprays bugs on a plant in need.
+   - `'f'`: Waters, fertilizes, or bug sprays a plant in need.
    - `'r'`: Resets the timers of all plants.
    - `'s'`: Wakes up Stinky the snail or resets its timers.
    - `'c'`: Adds a chocolate to the player`s inventory.